Sabbaticals in Southern Africa

-If you’ve ever dreamed of seeing rhino, elephant, lions, buffalo or any of Africa’s legendary species in the wild, now is the time to go.
+If you’ve ever dreamed of seeing rhinos, elephants, lions, buffalo or any of Africa’s legendary species in the wild, now is the time to go.
 Not just to see these wonderful animals in their natural habitat, but to join the fight to save them.
 It’s a fight that needs the whole world to work together.
 And it starts with people like you.

 Sabbatical career break with African Conservation Experience

 At African Conservation Experience, we offer you the chance to get behind the scenes of ground-breaking wildlife conservation projects.
 You’ll be welcomed into real African communities to share the expertise and wisdom of our seasoned conservation professionals.

 Learning and assisting in small groups or one-to-one with conservation and wildlife experts, you’ll come face-to-face with some of the world’s most iconic species.
 The experience is very different to a safari.
 You’ll live and work on the project of your choosing and help to research and/or care for animals 24/7.

 You’ll also be making a valuable contribution to Africa’s wildlife.
 During your sabbatical in Southern Africa, you’ll be working alongside conservation experts, veterinarians and local people to care for the animals.
 Whether you’re preparing bottles for feeding infant animals or monitoring animals in the wild, you’ll be making a real difference.

 We understand the significance of taking time out for sabbatical travel and pride ourselves on our ability to listen and work with you, tailoring your experience for the perfect fit.
 Before you book, we go through your interests and aspirations, allowing us to recommend the projects and experiences that will suit you best.
 We are here to guide you through every step of the process, making your transition from the office to the African wilderness as seamless and exciting as possible.